 Final Thoughts on the Jagmaster

-If you look around at different review sites or talk to others who own Jagmasters, you’ll realize quite quickly that this guitar is loved by its owners.
+Look around at different review sites or talk to others who own Jagmasters.
+You’ll realize quite quickly that this guitar is loved by its owners.
 It’s just a well-made guitar, plain and simple.
 It sounds better than you expect and has a unique look.
-Some may consider the $300 price tag a bit of a stretch for their budget, but in the end it’s a bargain for the guitar you’ll get.
+Some may consider the $300 price tag a bit of a stretch for their budget.
+But in the end it’s a bargain for the guitar you’ll get.

-While the Jagmaster used to be sold in a “Silver Sparkle” color, that has since been discontinued.
+While the Jagmaster manufacturers once sold a “Silver Sparkle” color, they don’t any longer.
 Now you have the option of either a Sunburst or a Black version of the Squier Jagmaster.
 Both look great, it’s just a matter of preference.

-If you look at this and don’t think that the Jagmaster is exactly what you’re looking for, check out one of these alternatives:
+If the Jagmaster is exactly what you’re looking for, check out one of these alternatives: